hcilab/wams/README.md

 ![Screenshot of first multiscreen app](./img/multiscreen.png)

-> To try a more complex multi-screen gestures example (gestures that span multiple screens), check out `examples/shared-polygons.js`
+> To try a more complex multi-screen gestures example (gestures that span multiple screens), check out `examples/shared-polygons.js`.
+(Currently broken).

 ### General Configuration of your app